chrivand/AWS_to_Firepower/README.md

 These instructions will enable you to download the script and run it, so that the output can be used in Firepower as Group Objects.
 What do you need to get started?
 Please find a list of tasks below:

 1. You need the IP address (or domain name) of the FMC, the username and password.
 These will be requested by the script the first time it is run.
 It is recommended to create a separate FMC login account for API usage, otherwise the admin will be logged out during every API calls.
 Add the IP/Domain of FMC, the username and password to the config_file.json file.
-If you do not add anything, you will be promted to fill this in when executing the script.

 2. The script will also prompt you for the Region you are using (ap-east-1, ap-northeast-1, etc.) and which Services (AMAZON, AMAZON_CONNECT, EC2, etc.) you are using.
 Potentially you can run this script multiple times to create separate objects per Service.
 Please make sure to create a separate directory with it's own version of the *config_file.json* file.